Amplifier

 What are the general eligibility conditions?

-- be available to take part in the project activities for a period of two years
+• Be available to take part in the project activities for a period of two years and be available during the work periods defined in consultation with CEAD and LA SERRE – arts vivants from the start of the program

 How many applications will be accepted?